CSU-CIRA/mini_cfg/README.md

 ### Validation
+By using `dataclasses` to store configuration, some validation is performed by simply constructing the class.
+For example, you will receive an error if your config omits a required attribute.
+However, any validation that requires inspecting the values of an attribute will not be performed without additional code.

-The `mini_cfg` library provides a simple mechanism for validation.
+The `mini_cfg` library provides a simple mechanism for performing additional validation.
 The `mini_cfg.BaseConfig` class provides the `validate` method.
 This method will recursively call the `_do_validation` method on itself and any attributes that are also child classes of `mini_cfg.BaseConfig`.
 Your config classes can then implement `_do_validation` to inspect and validate attributes in your instance.

 Example:
 ```python